 If I’ve given you the impression that Enrichment Voyages is solely an educational cruise and nothing more, then I have done you a disservice.
-There is so much going on than just lectures: You’ll find people doing Zumba, people working on their tans, people practicing their Spanish, people making lifelong connections with other participants, people playing instruments and (plenty of) people at one of the ship’s three bars at any given time.
+The Semester at Sea voyage is so much going on than just lectures: You’ll find people doing Zumba, people working on their tans, people practicing their Spanish, people making lifelong connections with other participants, people playing instruments and (plenty of) people at one of the ship’s three bars at any given time.
 There are about as varied activities as one could want for being on a floating vessel in the middle of the sea.
-(And you still have exactly 17 days left to enter my awesome giveaway, in which ISE will send one winner and a guest on the December’s voyage.)

 But what’s an average day at sea like, you may wonder?
 Well, no two days mimic one another, but as I gave you a glimpse into my life working in the field office for Semester at Sea, I figured I’d allow you a peek into my day as Communications Coordinator for Enrichment Voyages.